shashwat-9/DevOps/Docker/Docker.md

 `docker run -d -p 5000:5000 --name registry registry:2`
  - We can use the docker image tag cmd, to tag an image with the url of the registry, `docker image tag my-image localhost:5000/my-image`
  - `docker push localhost:5000/my-image`

+## Docker Engine
+ - Docker Engine is simply referred to a host with docker installed on it.
+ - When we install docker engine on a Linux host, we actually install three different components :
+ 1. Docker CLI - CMD line tool, to run various tasks related to docker.
+It uses the REST API to interact with the daemon
+ 2. REST API Server - API that the program can use to talk to the daemon and provide instructions.
+ 3. Docker Daemon - A background process that manages things like, images, containers, volume, networking etc.

+So the interaction is in this flow, 1 -> 2 -> 3.
+The docker cli may lie onto a different m/c, and from there it can run the required cmd for a remote docker engine.
+The cmd is like `docker -H=<ip>:<port> run <image>`.
+The placeholders can be filled with the ip and port of the remote m/c having the docker engine.

+### Containerization
+ - Docker uses namespace to isolate workspaces, like Process ID, Network, InterProcess, Mount, Unix TimeSharing
+ - Whenever a Linux system starts, it starts with a root process id of 1.
+This process kicks off other processes.
+ - PIDs are unique.
+A container which works in isolation with the underlying docker host, has it's own namespace.
+ - Suppose a nginx container is running and inside the container, the PIDs are 1 snd 2, but on the host the same processes will have x and y PIDs.
+ - By default, there's no restriction on a container to use the System resource.
+It can end up using all the host resources.
+ - Docker uses cGroups or controlGroups, to control the system resource utilization by any container.
+ - We can use flags like `cpus` in the docker cmd, to limit the usage of cpu. e.g. `docker run --cpus=.5 ubuntu`
+ - For memory, memory flag can be used, to limit the memory utilization, `docker run --memory=100m ubuntu`

+### Docker Storage
+ - When we install docker on the host m/c, it creates an structure, like the following:
+ - /var/lib/docker/{aufs, containers, image, volumes}, having the relevant datas in the required folder.

+#### Docker builds images in a Layered Architecture
+ - For example, there're 'x' number of lines in a dockerfile.
+When we run the `docker build` cmd, it builds the image in in a layering way.
+First, the first part gets built, over to that second and so on.
+ - Let's suppose there's another dockerfile with same first 'y' lines, and we're building this dockerfile.
+It won't start from scratch, rather picks up from the image previously built till the first 'y' layers, and executes the rest of the steps over it.
+ - Once the build is over, the layers are read-only.
+If we run `docker run <image>`, an another layer is created over the top layer of the image, and this new layer is read-write, for storing logs and other related data files.
+This is a temporary layer.
+ - If we logon to the container, and executes a cmd to create a file, it will be in this read-write layer.

+###### COPY-ON-WRITE
+ - What if we want to modify the source code in the container?
+The image itself won't be modified, rather a new file would be created with the changes done, in the container layer.
+The container layer gets destroyed when it exits, deleting everything stored into it.

+###### Volumes
+ - Typically, all the data related to docker resides at /var/lib/docker.
+A volume folder inside this location is by default the volume location.
+ - If we use the following cmd `docker volume create data_volume`, then a folder with data_volume name is created at /var/lib/docker/volume.
+ - We can then use cmds like `docker run -v data_volume:/var/lib/mysql mysql`, to map the mysql volume in the container with the created volume.
+ - If say we have not created the data_volume2, yet we can map the volume and the relevant folder would be created.
+`docker run -v data_volume2:/var/lib/mysql mysql`
+ - Or we can use the absolute path, and the folder would be created there.
+ - There're two types of mounts: 1.
+Bind Mount -> When we mount a location on the container to any folder on the m/c , 2.
+Volume Mount -> When we mount a location on the container to a volume(/usr/lib/docker/volume/{path})
+ - Using `-v` is the old style.
+The new way is to use `--mount`, and can be used in this way, `docker run --mount type=bind,source=/data/mysql,target=/var/lib/mysql mysql`
+ - docker uses storage drivers to enable layered architecture.
+The common storage drivers are:
+1. AUFS
+2. ZFS
+3. BTRFS
+4. Device Mapper
+5. Overlay
+6. Overlay2

+It depends on the underlying OS of the docker host.
+ - To get the information of storage driver being used and other infos, we can use the `docker info` cmd.
+ - Each storage driver stores data differently.
+Like aufs has its own of storing data, into three directories,
+1. diff/ : the content of each layer, each stored in a separate subdirectory
+2. layers/ : metadata about how image layers are stacked.
+3. mnt/ : Mount points, one per image or container layer.
+ - We can use `docker history <image_id/image_name>` to get the info about the steps used to create the image.
+The <image_id> is a column when `docker images` is executed.
+ - By default, `Dockerfile` is the name of the file with the building instructions, but if some other filename is there, we can use
+`docker build . -f <fileName> -t <tagName>`
+ - Caching only works from the first step to the point where it first changes.
+That point onwards, all the cmds gets executed again.
+ - Using the `docker system df` cmd, it will show the disk consumption by images, containers, and local volume.
+ - `docker system df -v`, this command further adds columns for shared_size, unique_size, etc.
+ - When you run `docker images`, the size it shows is the total size of the image, including all the layers.

+## Docker Networking
+ - When you install docker, it creates three networks by default,
+1. Bridge -> Default network a container gets attached to.
+In this networking type, each container get allocated an internal ip, and is attached to the Bridge network.
+The docker ips are in the range, `172.17.0,1/16`.
+2. none -> `--network=none`, these containers run on isolated networks, having no connectivity with anywhere.
+3. host -> we can use `--network=host`, and in this networking the port on which the container is running the same as the host port.
+Thus, with this networking, one can't run multiple containers with the same port.

+If we want the container to get with the other two, we can use the `--network=<name>` in the `docker run` cmd.

+#### User Defined Network
+ - By default, the containers get attached to the default bridge network.
+So, these containers can communicate with each other.
+The ip range is `172.17.0.1/16`.
+ - What if we want to have a separate network for some containers.
+Like A&B in network 1, C&D in network 2.
+ - We can use `docker network create --driver bridge --subnet <IP in CIDR format> <name of the network>`
+ - Now we can use the `--network=<name of the Network>` with the docker run cmd.
+ - `docker network ls` cmd lists all the network.
+ - `docker inspect <container_name>`, this cmd shows the assigned networks to it and all other detail.
+ - All docker containers on a docker host can resolve each other with the name of the container.
+Using ip isn't the right way, as after a reboot the same ip might not get allocated.
+ - The docker host has a built-in DNS server, that is used to resolve the container addresses.
+The DNS server on the docker host runs on `127.0.0.11`

+## Container Orchestration